 Therapy + nature = the ultimate healing

 Troubled youth programs, especially wilderness therapy programs, can have immense benefits for teens suffering from anxiety and panic disorders.
 Not only can therapists treat anxiety in teens and help them overcome fears, healthily relieve stress and provide coping mechanisms to overcome panic attacks, but a wilderness environment also offers excellent natural healing.
-Being in a troubled youth program, away from the stresses of school work, peer pressure and home life can offers teens a time to heal.
+Being in a troubled youth program, away from the stresses of school work, peer pressure and home life can offer teens time to heal.